exilon/QuickLib/README.md

     //write formatted error message
     Log.Add('Error is %s',[ErrorStr],etError);

-**Quick.Config:** Load/Save a config as json.
+**Quick.Config:** Load/Save a config as json file or Windows Registry keys.
 Create a descend class from TAppConfig and add private variables will be loaded/saved.

      //create a class heritage
      TMyConfig = class(TAppConfig)